GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

-      --rpc-http-port=: tcp port to expose the Skaffold API over HTTP REST --rpc-port=: tcp port to expose the Skaffold API over gRPC --status-check=: Wait for deployed resources to stabilize --sync-remote-cache='always': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
+      --rpc-http-port=: tcp port to expose the Skaffold API over HTTP REST --rpc-port=: tcp port to expose the Skaffold API over gRPC --status-check=: Wait for deployed resources to stabilize --status-check-selectors='': File containing resource selectors for kubernetes resources status check.
+A sample file looks like the following:
+{
+  "selectors":[
+    {
+      "group":"stable.example.com",
+      "kind":"CustomResourceDefinition"
+    }
+    ]
+}
+The values of "group" and "kind" are regular expressions.
+      --sync-remote-cache='always': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
 One of `always` (default), `missing`, or `never`. `always` syncs remote repositories to latest on access. `missing` only clones remote repositories if they do not exist locally. `never` means the user takes responsibility for updating remote repositories.
       --tail=false: Stream logs from deployed objects
       --tolerate-failures-until-deadline=false: Configures `status-check` to tolerate failures until Skaffold's statusCheckDeadline duration or the deployments progressDeadlineSeconds  Otherwise deployment failures skaffold encounters will immediately fail the deployment.
 Defaults to 'false'